thibaultmg/acm-rag-content/docs/acm/2.15/install/main.md

 - Review Sizing your cluster to learn about setting up capacity for your hub cluster.

+  - If you previously installed Red Hat Advanced Cluster Management on a cluster, then uninstalled, you need to follow the clean up procedure to remove artifacts.
+See Cleaning up artifacts before reinstalling and follow the procedure.

 ### Installing in disconnected environments